Continental tire: The continental tire mount

-There is a legend that Henry Ford II complained that the trunk of his personal Ford Thunderbird did not have room for a set of golf clubs without removing the spare tire.
-The 1956 Thunderbird had its spare tire mounted outside.
-However, adding weight behind the rear wheels was said to adversely affect steering and handling.
-For 1957 the Thunderbird's trunk was stretched 5 in to allow the spare tire to migrate back inside, although the continental mounting was still optional.
+There is a legend that Henry Ford II complained that the trunk of his Ford Thunderbird did not have room for a set of golf clubs without removing the spare tire.
+The 1956 model year Thunderbird included a spare tire mounted outside as standard equipment.
+However, adding the weight of the tire and mounting behind the rear wheels affected the car's ride and handling adversely.
+For the 1957 model year, the Thunderbird's trunk was stretched 5 in to allow the spare tire back inside, although the continental mounting was still optional.
 This external spare wheel mount became a customizing aftermarket appearance accessory during the 1950s.

-In the United States, the external continental tire mounting was a factory option on various types of cars during the 1950s and early 1960s.
+In the United States, external continental tire mounting was a factory option for various types of cars during the 1950s and early 1960s.
 On some smaller models – such as on the Nash Metropolitan and Jeepster Commando – the continental tire was a standard feature.
-The two-passenger Nash Metropolitan's rear-mounted spare tire was more convenient because access to the trunk was by folding down the seatback on the early (1954 through 1958) models.
+The two-passenger Nash Metropolitan's rear-mounted spare tire was more convenient because the trunk was accessible by folding down the seatback on the early (1954 through 1958) models.
 The large-sized 1957 Mercury Turnpike Cruiser was the top-of-the-line model and included what Ford described a "Dream Car Spare Tire Carrier" among its many standard features.

-The car's rear bumper was often extended and the tire had a fabric or metal cover.
+The car's rear bumper was often extended, and the tire had a fabric or metal cover.
 The bracket for the spare wheel was designed to swing away for access to the trunk.
-Manufacturers included continental tire mounts for their perceived "distinctiveness" as well as a means to increase luggage space in the trunk, such as on all the 1954 Nash Custom models.
+Manufacturers included continental tire mounts for their perceived "distinctiveness" and to increase luggage space in the trunk, such as on all the 1954 Nash Custom models.

 The Jeep DJ was available in a "Surrey Gala" appearance package from 1959 until 1964.
-Included was a fringed top, seats, and a continental tire mount with a colorful vinyl-coated fabric covers in "candy stripes" of pink, green, or blue to match the car's body colors.
+Included were a fringed top, seats, and a continental tire mount with a colorful vinyl-coated fabric covers in "candy stripes" of pink, green, or blue to match the car's body colors.